 This cPP identifies the Security Assurance Requirements (SARs) to frame the extent to which the evaluator assesses the documentation applicable for the evaluation and performs independent testing.
-Individual Evaluation Activities to be performed are specified in Supporting Document (Mandatory Technical Document) Full Drive Encryption: Authorization Acquisition January 2015.

 Note to ST Authors: There is a selection in the ASE_TSS that must be completed.
 One cannot simply reference the SARs in this cPP.